theNewDynamic/thenewdynamic.org/_posts/2017-10-03-interview-hugo-lead-developer.md

 [Hugo](/tool/hugo/) has become one of the most popular static site generator over the last couple of years.
 Partly because it's the fastest out there: it only takes 1ms to Hugo to build a page.
 Yes, that's 1000 pages per second and that's pretty impressive if you ask me.
 But speed isn't the only reason to adopt Hugo - who is fast reaching the [20K on GitHub](https://github.com/gohugoio/hugo).

 Hugo comes also with handy features like partials, shortcodes, i18n, custom outputs (JSON, AMP, epub, Atom, etc.), nested sections and so on… And features and releases keep up coming at a good pace.
-Since v0.14, Bjørn Erik Pedersen has taken the lead on development, we took the opportunity to ask him a few questions about this open source project.
+Since v0.14, [Bjørn Erik Pedersen](https://github.com/bep) has taken the lead on development, we took the opportunity to ask him a few questions about this open source project.

 ![Bjorn Erik Pedersen](/uploads/2017/hugo-bjorn-erik-pedersen.jpg)

-## Hi Bjørn, how did you become involved in Hugo?
+## Hi Bjørn Erik, how did you become involved in Hugo?

 I spent one Sunday moving my [blog](http://bepsays.com/en/) from WordPress to Jekyll, and when I was finally done I had this "now what?" feeling.
 I was hoping the move would push me to write some more blog content, but already that same afternoon I Googled "Jekyll alternative" and found Hugo.
 Soon I found stuff I wanted to improve on and found Go, the programming language.